Review of Cinderella: a Classic Cruise Experience

 Melody at the bow of the ferry offered a spacious and peaceful setting, complete with a stage for the program.
 Although there wasn't any program during our visit, we heard that bingo games are arranged there.

-For dinner, we opted for salmon soup, pizza, and drinks, keeping our bill under 20 euros per person – a significant saving compared to the Buffet.
-The food was delicious, and we were very happy with our choice.
-The bistro operated in a self-service manner, where we ordered and paid at the cashier before collecting our food when our pager buzzed.
+We opted for salmon soup, pizza, and drinks for dinner, keeping our bill under 20 euros per person – a significant saving compared to the Buffet.
+The food was delicious, and we were delighted with our choice.
+The restaurant operated self-service, where we ordered and paid at the cashier before collecting our food when our pager buzzed.

 Tax-free Store